STONEY B - Band Leader, Guitar & Vocals

 Stoney B (Michael Stone) was born May 29th, 1954 in Chicago, Illinois.
 He grew up listening to the blues.
 His father Lil' Howling Wolf, who now lives in Memphis, Tennessee, played and performed the blues in Chicago.
 Stoney B’s passion for the blues really took hold when he began teaching himself the bass guitar at the age of 13.
 Stoney B started performing at age 15 in his first band called The Rayshons.
 They performed and competed mostly in talent shows including one he recalls against The Jackson 5 at the Regal Theatre.

 Since then he has continued to fulfil his heart felt desire of bringing his music to audiences around the US.
-In 2013, with 46 years of experience, he has become a highly accomplished guitarist, vocalist, songwriter and recording artist of the Blues.
+In 2022, with over 50 years of experience, he has become a highly accomplished guitarist, vocalist, songwriter and recording artist of the Blues.
 Stoney B not only has lots of talent but that wonderful gift of communication which grabs people’s attention as he brings them into a truly enjoyable, masterful and often humorous experience as he entertains them with the Down Home Blues.
 He feels and shares at a soulful level the essence of the blues with strong influences from Muddy Waters, BB King and Jimmy Reed.